ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Methodology

 and use it as a new prompt $P_B = \{B\}$ to re-query SAM under weak augmentation $I_w$:

-This self-prompting step effectively transforms uncertain point supervision and removes noise in pseudo-label generation into structured region queries, producing refined and context-aware masks that act as pseudo ground truth $M_p$ for training.
+This self-prompting step effectively transforms uncertain point supervision and reduces noise in pseudo-label generation into structured region queries, producing refined and context-aware masks that act as pseudo ground truth $M_p$ for training.